A Tourist in London

 The pick up point is just north of Trafalgar Square on the back side of the National Gallery Museum.
 See the building in the picture below with the dome style roof?
 Enter that building and go down the spiral staircase into the basement to pick up your pass.

 If you are planning on staying in London for your entire trip and doing a lot of wandering about town I highly suggest that you look into purchasing a Oyster card.
 It’s a prepaid pass to ride the Underground (subway), city buses and some of the other above ground trains in the city.
 If you purchase a London Pass, you can have that included with your package.

-Check the Underground website for the tube map.
+Check the London Underground (London’s subway system) website for the tube map.
 It will show you the zones around the city.
 If you are only going to use the tube or bus a few times you can load it as you need to.
 It’s a prepaid card that you can recharge at anytime.
 You just run the card through the fare box when you want to ride.

 Make sure to walk around in the city.
-Do some shopping, eat some great food at places like Bella Cosa Restaurant, and have a couple of pints at the local pub.
+Do some shopping, eat some great food and have a couple of pints at the local pub.
 You will miss the true feel of London if you just hit all of the tourist sites.
 It’s a great tourist city, but experience the feel of the city from the local’s view too.